SumoLogic/sumologic-documentation/docs/platform-services/automation-service/automation-service-integrations.md

 ## Available integrations

-For a complete list of integrations that are available to install, see the [**Integrations** tab in App Central](/docs/platform-services/automation-service/automation-service-app-central/#integrations-in-app-central).
+For a complete list of integrations that are available to install, see [Integrations](/docs/platform-services/automation-service/app-central/integrations).